-Heroin is an opiate derived from morphine, and it is often called the most addictive substance on earth.
-According to the National Institute on Drug Abuse, heroin produces feelings of intense euphoria.
+Heroin is an opiate derived from morphine and often called the most addictive substance on earth.
+According to the National Institute on Drug Abuse (NIDA), heroin produces feelings of intense euphoria.
 When users smoke or inject it, it hits the brain fast, bringing on the high quickly, which can result in powerful cravings once it subsides.

 Crack cocaine is hard to quit because it produces one of the most powerful psychological dependences of any substance.
 Many people develop a compulsive crack habit shortly after starting use, and individuals can build up a tolerance quickly.
 Once a person enters recovery and physical dependence subsides, psychological dependence may still remain.